kindservices/datamesh-widget-svelte.g8/README.md

 This is possible within any organisation such as Kind which has organisation-level authorisation for github to push to dockerhub.

+**NOTE:** It's not necessary to use this template.
+The key parts are:
+ * the `k8s/web.yaml` which knows how to add a [service-registry](https://github.com/kindservices/datamesh-service-registry) [sidecar](https://medium.com/bb-tutorials-and-thoughts/kubernetes-learn-sidecar-container-pattern-6d8c21f873d)
+ * the convenience `Dockerfile` and `Makefile` for containerising and packaging
+ * the convenience `.github` actions for building pushing.

 # Usage
-## Step 1) Create the skeleton code for a new web component widget
+## Step 1: Use this template to create a new widget
 This template depends on [sbt new](https://www.scala-sbt.org/download.html):

 ```
 sbt new kindservices/datamesh-widget-svelte.g8
 ```

-Which prompts for the following properties:
+Which will prompt you for the following properties (or accept some defaults):

 * name